w3f/Grants-Program/applications/MeProtocol.md

 ### Overview

-Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
+**What is the Me Protocol?
 - Me protocol is a blockchain solution that provides a decentralized multi-vendor loyalty ecosystem for brands.
-- A brief description of your project.

 - **Background
 - Most brand loyalty programs are currently estimated to be only 46% effective, meaning more than half of the $180billion market valuation is doing no useful work.
 The inherent problem is rooted in the limited use of the rewards provided by these programs.
 To dampen this risk, brands are merging to form multivendor programs e.g miles and more, Singapore airlines, etc. where customers can move rewards and get value across brands in the given network.
 This approach has greatly solved the ineffectiveness of these programs and tremendously improved the customer loyalty index; a KPI used by brands to measure the success of these loyalty programs, but the approach comes with its overhead.
 The multivendor loyalty programs are not so easy to form, brands need to figure out useful partners, have numerous meetings, sign numerous documents and even in some cases have to agree on an eventual settlement when value is moved.
 While the approach is effective, its rigorous processes make it less utilized.
 Many solutions have emerged to fix this problem by building a well-planned program that can accommodate multiple brands, both LSEs, and SMEs.
 While this is witnessing brand adoption, it has created new problem sets based on its centralized nature.
 Blockchain technology is the seamless and perfect solution for this, in fact, each of these solutions when placed on a hypothetical path, appear to have been forged to gradually evolve into an era of decentralization which we call “ the era of customer-driven rewards”.
 - The Me protocol is a blockchain-based technology, that seeks to seamlessly, frictionlessly, and cost-effectively solve these problems in a decentralized way and also champion the movement towards the vision of “customer-driven rewards”.

-- **How it simply works:
+**How it simply works:
 - The Me protocol comprises two elements, the App and the Exchange Protocol.
 The app allows users to store or/and keep track of their rewards earned across multiple brands and also provides a marketplace of offers from various brands across the world.
 The exchange protocol is basically a decentralized exchange that enables a swap of loyalty rewards from one brand reward to another and it differs from Uniswap or other popular Dexs in that the swapping process is not visible to the user, the user only sees that he can redeem his Adidas rewards for an offer from Mc Donalds, but under the hood, the protocol swaps these rewards and pays each brand appropriately.

-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
+**How do we integrate with Substrate / Polkadot / Kusama?
-- The Exchange Protocol would simply be a decentralized exchange for loyalty rewards, leveraging Polkadot's ecosystem for cross-chain operation and  also providing a wallet infrastructure to facilitate operations with chains not yet tied to the Polkadot network.
+- The Exchange functionality utilizes the concept of decentralized exchanges but for loyalty rewards, leveraging Polkadot's ecosystem for cross-chain operation.

-- An indication of why your team is interested in creating this project.
+**Why are we interested in creating this project?
 -  We are interested in creating this project because it solves one of the biggest problem in the loyalty space, a problem causing an estimate of over $90billion effective loss.
 We have done a great study of the space and can clearly see that the solution is heavily needed and would be eventually implemented by any team who pays close attention to the loyalty space even if we don’t implement it.

 ### Project Details